overops/overops-collection/README.md

 To install the collection with the `ansible-galaxy` command:

 ```
+# Build from source
-$ ansible-galaxy collection install overops.overops_collection
+$ ansible-galaxy collection build ./overops-collection

-or form an archive:
+Install from an archive:

 $ ansible-galaxy collection install overops-overops_collection-1.0.0.tar.gz -p ./collections